 Under the terms of his offer letter, Mr. Johnston will receive an annual base salary of \$400,000 per year.
-Beginning in year 2022, he will be eligible to receive a discretionary annual bonus of up to 100% of his base salary, at the recommendation of the Company's Compensation Committee, with the approval of the Company's Board.
-In addition, as an inducement to accept his appointment as Chief Executive Officer, Mr. Johnston will receive, subject to continued employment, (a) a special one-time sign-on bonus in the amount of \$120,000, payable in two equal installments of \$60,000 each on the first payroll date in 2022 and the first payroll date after December 6, 2022, (b) a grant of 150,000 RSUs to acquire shares of the Company's common stock, one third of which shall vest on December 6, 2022 and the remaining two thirds of which shall vest in eight equal installments of 12,500 each on each quarterly anniversary thereafter and (c) a grant of an option to purchase 300,000 shares of the Company's common stock at an exercise price equal to the fair market value of the Company's common stock on the grant date, half of which shall vest on December 31, 2023, a quarter of which shall vest on December 31, 2024 and the remainder of which shall vest on December 31, 2025.
+Beginning in year 2022, he is eligible to receive a discretionary annual bonus of up to 100% of his base salary, at the recommendation of the Company's Compensation Committee, with the approval of the Company's Board.
+Inaddition, as an inducement to accept his appointment as Chief Executive Officer, Mr. Johnston received, subject to continued employment, (a) a special one-time sign-on bonus in the amount of \$120,000, payable in two equal installments of \$60,000 each on the first payroll date in 2022 and the first payroll date after December 6, 2022, (b) a grant of 150,000 RSUs to acquire shares of the Company's common stock, one third of which vested on December 6, 2022 and the remaining two thirds of which vest in eight equal installments of 12,500 each on each quarterly anniversary thereafter and (c) a grant of an option to purchase 300,000 shares of the Company's common stock at an exercise price equal to the fair market value of the Company's common stock on the grant date, half of which shall vest on December 31, 2023, a quarter of which shall vest on December 31, 2024 and the remainder of which shall vest on December 31, 2025.

-Also pursuant to the terms of his offer letter, Mr. Johnston is eligible for (a) an additional equity award in the amount of 287,000 PSUs to acquire shares of the Company's common stock, to vest at various amounts to be agreed upon by the Board per year over a three year period commencing January 1, 2022 and ending December 31, 2024, upon the achievement of performance criteria to be mutually established by Mr. Johnston and the Compensation Committee, and (b) an additional equity award of up to 25,000 PSUs per calendar year for each of 2022, 2023 and 2024, based on outperformance of agreed upon goals per calendar year, as determined by the Compensation Committee with approval of the Board.
-On July 20, 2022, the Board approved, by unanimous written consent, the grant to Mr. Johnston of up to 287,000 PSUs pursuant to the terms of Mr. Johnston's offer letter.
-The 287,000 PSUs that have been approved shall vest as follows: (a) up to 187,000 PSU shares shall vest on December 31, 2022, subject to Mr. Johnston's continued service as Chief Executive Officer and the achievement, to be determined in the Compensation Committee and approved by the Board, and (b) up to an additional 50,000 PSU shares shall vest on each of December 31, 2023 and December 31, 2024, subject to Mr. Johnston's continued service as Chief Executive Officer and the achievement, to be determined in the Compensation Committee's sole discretion, by Mr. Johnston of certain performance metrics to be recommended by the Compensation Committee and approved by the Board at a subsequent date.
-As of September 30, 2022, only 187,000 PSUs have approved performance criteria.
+Also pursuant to the terms of his offer letter, Mr. Johnston is eligible for (a) an additional equity award in the amount of 287,000 PSUs to acquire shares of the Company's common stock, to vest at various amounts to be agreed upon each year by the Boardover a three year period commencing January 1, 2022 and ending December 31, 2024, upon the achievement of performance criteria to be mutually established by Mr. Johnston and the Compensation Committee, and (b) an additional equity award of up to 25,000 PSUs per calendar year for each of 2022, 2023 and 2024, based on outperformance of agreed upon goals per calendar year, as determined by the Compensation Committee with approval of the Board.
+On July 20, 2022, the Board approved, by unanimous written consent, the grant to Mr. Johnston of up to287,000 PSUs pursuant to the terms of Mr. Johnston's offer letter.
+The 287,000 PSUs that have been approved shall vest as follows: (a) up to 187,000 PSU shares shall vest on December 31, 2022, subject to Mr. Johnston's continued service as Chief Executive Officer and the achievement, to be determined in the Compensation Committee's sole discretion, by Mr. Johnston of certain performance metrics previously determined by the Compensation Committee and approved by the Board, and (b) up to an additional 50,000 PSU shares shall vest on each of December 31, 2024, subject to Mr. Johnston of certain performance metrics to be recommended by the Compensation Committee and approved by the Board at a subsequent date.
+As of March 31, 2023, the Board had not yet approved the performance criteria applicable to the up to additional 50,000 PSU shares that will vest on each of December 31, 2023, the Board had not yet approved the performance criteria applicable to the up to additional 50,000 PSU shares that will vest on each of December 31, 2023, the Board had not yet approved the performance criteria applicable to the up to additional 50,000 PSU shares that will vest on each of December 31, 2023 and 2024; therefore, these PSUs have not been c